unclebob/PDP8EmulatorIpad/Readme.md

  * `Speed Button` You can control the value of `ipf` by tapping on the `Speed` button to the left of the statistics frame.
 Each tap causes the `ipf` to cycle through a few useful values which are [1,11,101,401].
 The more instructions per frame, the higher the speed of the processor, but the fewer redraws per second.
 The values 101,and 401 provide reasonable performance for Focal, the Editor, and the Assembler.

 ###IO Speed.
 There are three buttons that control the speed of the IO devices.
-There is a "FAST" button next to the Reader, another next to the Punch, and a "TTY FAST" button below the control panel.
-If these are not pushed, then the speed of the corresponding devices is 10cps.
+There is a `FAST` toggle next to the Reader, another next to the Punch, and a `TTY FAST` toggle below the control panel.
+If these are not set, then the speed of the corresponding devices is 10cps.
 In fast mode they go much faster.
-The speed should be close to 100cps for the reader, 50cps for the punch, and 100+cps for the TTY.
+(See the "Configuring" section above).

 Be careful.
 As with the original PDP8, a fast reader can quickly outpace a slow TTY or Punch.
 This won't be a problem with the regular PDP8 software, like the editor or the assembler.
 However, you're own programs will have to keep it in mind.

 ###Auto Reader
 If you enable the AUTO button next to the reader, it couples the reader to the keyboard, allowing you to enter a paper tape as though it were being typed from the keyboard.
-In many cases the Reader should be slow in order to avoid overrunning the TTY.
+Make sure the `FAST` toggle is not set!
+In `AUTO` mode the reader does not wait for the CPU to read characters, so the reader should be slow in order to avoid overrunning the TTY.

 ###Listings.
 There are two buttons below the control panel.
 "Junk Listing" simply erases the TTY.
 Careful, there's no way to get it back.